Find a local sewing group or meet-up

 Meeting other people who love sewing at a local sewing group is great fun.
 You can chat about sewing patterns, get help with your latest makes and indulge in some tea and cake.
 It’s a brilliant way to improve your skills, discover new patterns and fabrics and have some fun.
 Thanks to lots of you lovely folk, we’ve been able to collate plenty of local sewing groups where sewers meet up regularly and chat all things sewing.
 We often get emails letting us know that you’ve organised meet ups with other sewists you’ve met through The Fold Line and this makes us so happy!
 Sewing can sometimes feel like a bit of a solitary hobby so it’s really important we meet up when we can and get as many people sewing as possible.

-If you can’t find a group local to you, then don’t despair, we’ve got lots of tips on how to set up your own local sewing meet up at the end of this post.
-We’re sure we won’t have found all the local sewing groups around the world so please do let us know if you belong to one that isn’t listed by commenting below or emailing us at email@example.com with these details: location, time, how often you meet up how people can get involved if they want to join in thefun.
+If you can’t find a group local to you, then don’t despair, we’ve got lots of tips on how to set up your own local sewing meet up.
+We’re sure we won’t have found all the local sewing groups around the world so please do let us know if you belong to one that isn’t listed by emailing us at firstname.lastname@example.org with these details: location, time, how often you meet up how people can get involved if they want to join in the fun.
 Thank you!

 WHERE: St George’s Church Hall, Cleveland Road, Chichester PO19 7A.

 WHEN: 2nd Wednesday of the month, from 7pm to 9pm

 DETAILS: All are welcome to our friendly, creative sewing meet ups… these sessions are informal and open to everyone regardless of skill level.
 It’s £5 for 2 hours of sewing fun, with homemade cakes and a hot drink!
 Find out more here.